-HUD does not allocate separate funding for project-based voucher assistance.
-Funding for project-based assistance comes from funds already obligated by HUD to the Housing Authority's Housing Choice Voucher Program Annual Contributions Contract (ACC).
-The Housing Authority may use a limited percentage of its voucher allocation for the PBV program, as discussed in greater detail in the "Project Based Voucher Program" section on page 2 of this guide.
+HUD does not allocate separate funding for PBV assistance.
+Funding for project-based assistance comes from funds already obligated by HUD to HACSC's Housing Choice Voucher Program Annual Contributions Contract (ACC).
+HACSC may use a limited percentage of its voucher allocation for the PBV program, as discussed in the Program Cap section below.

-The availability of PBVs is contingent upon availability of funding from HUD.
-If the Housing Choice Voucher program is in a funding shortfall position, the Housing Authority may not be permitted to commit new PBVs, even if we are below our program cap and have vouchers available.
+An award of PBVs is contingent upon availability of funding from HUD.
+If the Housing Choice Voucher program is in a funding shortfall position, HACSC may be unable to commit new PBVs, even if vouchers are available.